 Will I get a bill for my visit?

-Insurance providers were required to cover telemedicine as part of the COVID emergency declarations, but what states and Medicare decide to cover in the future is still being determined.
+As part of the COVID-19 emergency declarations, insurance providers were required to cover telemedicine, but the services that will be covered by states and Medicare in the future are still being determined.
 For now, you can expect that telehealth visits will be billed the same as in-person visits.
 For example, if you see your provider in person or virtually, your insurance will be billed for the visit.
-If you see a social worker at SCCA in person, you don’t receive a bill; the same will be true if you see your social worker virtually.
+When you see a social worker at SCCA in person, you don’t receive a bill; the same will be true if you see your social worker virtually.
+Everyone’s insurance is different, so ask your insurance company about your specific plan and telehealth visit coverage.
+If you still have questions, call our Patient Financial Services team at (206) 606-6226 or toll-free at (800) 304-1763.

-Will I still be billed if there are technical challenges during my telehealth visit?
+Will I still be billed if there are technical difficulties during my telehealth visit?

-If you encounter technical difficulties that do not allow your visit to proceed, you will not be billed.
-If your visit is converted to a phone visit due to technical difficulties, you will be billed for a telephone visit instead.
+If you encounter technical difficulties that prevent your visit from proceeding, you will not be billed.
+If your visit is converted to a phone visit due to technical difficulties, you will be billed for a phone visit instead.